Strawberry Matcha Chocolate Bark

 Chocolate Bark with Matcha and White Chocolate

-I’m not a fan of white chocolate (*ahem* it’s not really chocolate) but it’s wonderful when it’s mixed with matcha.
-The lack of color and sweetness makes a great base for the matcha to shine.
+I’m not a fan of white chocolate (*ahem* it’s not really chocolate) but it’s wonderful when it’s mixed with matcha green tea.
+The lack of color and sweetness from the white chocolate makes it a great base for the matcha to shine.